 Fire alarm, extinguisher, fire exit, fire hydrant and pump locations

 Locations of first aid, eye wash, and safety equipment

-- Application Temperature: 65 degrees F (Freezer tape may be applied as low as 0 degrees F) to 90 degrees F
+- Application Temperature: 65 degrees F (some products may be applied at 0 degrees F) to 90 degrees F

 Tips For Floor Marking